cakephp/docs/en/appendices/3-7-migration-guide.rst

   support using statements with collections.
 * When marshalling data from the request into entities, the ORM will now convert non-scalar data into ``null`` for boolean, integer, float, and decimal types.
+* ``ExceptionRenderer`` will now **always** call handler methods for custom application exception classes.
+Previously, custom exception class handler methods would only be invoked in debug mode.

 New Features